julelang/manual/src/std/bytes.md

 ```jule
 fn FindLastAt(s: []byte, sub: []byte, i: int): int
 ```
 Returns index of first matched item with specified sub-slice, returns -1 if not exist any match.
 Starts searching at right of slice to left.
 Starts searching s at given index.
-Returns -1, if i < 0 || i >= s.len.
+Returns -1, if i < 0 || i >= len(s).

 ---